Updated: Changes to U.S. tax filings and retirement accounts

-- Note: This information is current as of April 13, 2020.
+- This information is current as of June 24, 2020.
 This article will be updated as new information is released.
 Be sure to speak with your tax advisors before taking any action.

 Relief for U.S. taxpayers: the IRS will allow individuals to defer filing 2019 federal income tax returns, paying 2019 federal income tax bills, and making April and June 2020 estimated quarterly tax payments until July 15 without interest or penalties.
 This deferral also applies to trusts, estates, partnerships, and corporations.

 The IRS will also allow individuals to defer filing 2019 federal gift tax returns and paying federal gift and generation-skipping transfer tax bills until July 15 without interest or penalties.
 This benefits individuals who made taxable gifts, including frontloaded gifts to 529 plans, in 2019.

 The deadline for contributions to individual retirement accounts (IRAs) has also changed: you have until July 15 to make contributions for 2019.